canonical/iot-field-example-snaps/README.md

 for displaying graphical elements to a display.
 The example specifically targets the i.MX platform from NXP, but can be modified to cover other platforms.

+### using-docker

+using-docker contains a collection of minimal tooling (written as very trivial shell scripts) and a comprehensive `snapcraft.yaml` to showcase what orchestrating various Docker containers on an Ubuntu Core system might look like.

 ## Contributing

 You should sign the [Canonical contributor license agreement](https://ubuntu.com/legal/contributors).